SEISS – What the support for self employed entails and who is eligible

 Keen to make the support similar levels for self employed as PAYE employees, self employed people will be able to be given a TAXABLE lump sum in three months time, to cover March, April and May.

 The payment will be 80% of your taxable profit as shown on your last tax return.
 Divided over twelve months.
-However if you’ve been trading longer than that, to help people who may have had a varied profit over the last two or three years, HMRC will use up to the last three years to create an average.
+However if you’ve been trading longer than that, to help people who may have had a varied profit over the last three years, HMRC will use up to the last three years to create an average.

 Profit is the figure you come to on your tax return which is the amount, after costs are taken off, on which the tax calculation is based.
 So in simple terms, your sales income might be £25,000, your costs might be £10,000, your profit is £15,000.
 Your tax calculation is based on that £15,000.
 The £15,000 is your profit for these calculations.